 “Eight hundred to 1,000 Jews got out of Morocco because of their philosophy talks about Buber!” exclaimed Barzilai.

-So isolated was this area, Barzilai remarked, that neither the Romans nor any other empire had ever conquered it, and thus the unique centuries-old architecture was intact.
+So isolated was this area, Barzilai remarked, that neither the Romans nor any other empire had ever conquered these areas, and so the unique hundreds-of-years-old architecture was intact.

 On the border of the Sahara Desert, the lifestyle in Ouarzazate was a throwback to a forgotten age, caring for donkeys and other livestock, he said.